dlcs/protagonist/docs/adr/0007-image-server-optimization.md

 ### Digirati develops a new high-performance native image server

+Laya is a IIIF Image API implementation authored by [Gary Tierney (Digirati)](https://github.com/garyttierney) and [Sophia Milan](https://github.com/sophmi).
+Digirati would integrate it into DLCS and work on feature parity with Cantaloupe.

 #### Positive Consequences

 - Availability of in-house resources for low-level optimization